 Hops are flowers of the hop plant, or the humulus lupulus plant for you botanists.
 Hops are used to preserve beer, and they add flavor and aroma from their essential oils.
 The earlier a brewer adds hops during the production process, the more bitter a beer will be.
 And the later a brewer adds hops the less bitterness and more aroma and flavor the essential oils will impart.
 Industry folk commonly refer to this different use of hops as bittering hops vs. flavor/aroma hops.

 If a pint of IPA is still sounding a bit too hoppy and bitter for you, have no fear because in addition to looking for those lower IBU numbers there’s malt to help you out.
-Malt comes from the barley grain and is usually roasted before being added before beer production.
+Malt comes from the barley grain and is usually roasted before being during beer production.
 Brewers add malt to add sweetness and a darker color to their beer and, when roasted, to produce a nutty aroma.
 Beers with more malt tend to be less bitter.
-If this more balanced style has you intrigued head on over to a more traditional English IPA.
+If this more balanced style has you intrigued, you should be on the lookout for a more traditional English IPA.
 They’re slightly sweet, less hoppy, and go divinely well with chocolate.
 You know what I’ll be having for dessert tonight!

 Have a Hoppin’ Good Time

 IPAs are popular among beer fans but they can also be incredibly polarizing.
-If you haven’t tried one, you’re missing out.
+But if you haven’t tried one yet, you’re missing out!
 If you’ve tried one and disliked it, it might be time for a second go-round.
-Especially with new styles, like the more recently popular New England Style IPA, constantly popping up to offer a different spin on an IPA.
-What you knew of IPAs a few years ago is likely very different than what exists out there for you to try today…so I encourage you to get back in the IPA game and try different varieties whenever you get the chance.
+Especially with new styles, like the more recently popular New England Style IPA, that are constantly popping up to offer a different spin on an IPA.
+What you knew of IPAs a few years ago is likely very different than what exists out there for you to try today, so I encourage you to get back in the IPA game and try different varieties whenever you get the chance.